Elizabeth I (1558 - 1603) Read about

 1601 Elizabeth 1st

 Hammered Silver Halfcrown.
-Seventh issue, Spink 2583.
+Seventh

-The Edward VI crowns and halfcrowns – primarily just eye-catching big
+and halfcrowns – primarily just eye-catching big coins to promote Edward’s

-coins to promote Edward’s restoration of the sterling standard (after Henry VIII’s escapades) in 1551 – didn’t really take off.
-The German thaler,
+restoration of the sterling standard (after Henry VIII’s escapades) in 1551 –

-the East India Company.
-Prior to 1600,
+with the East India Company.
+Prior to

-queen’s portrait.
-The large flans of
+portrait.
+The large flans of these new

-non portrait testerns.
-This was either luck or great foresight as
+portrait testerns.
+This was either luck

-within 50 years, the halfcrown was the principle circulating coin in the
+or great foresight as within 50 years, the halfcrown was the principle

-variation with the sceptre pointing to the I of
+An interesting die variation with the sceptre pointing to the I of

 Shillings